adampielak/proxmox-ubuntu-fileserver/README.md

 |**RAIDZ3**|A variation on RAID-5, triple parity.
 Requires at least 5 disks.

 ## 2.00 Required Credentials for creating your NAS
-Here is a list of user account credentials and information you should have readily available for input prior to executing our NAS scripts.
+Here is a list of user account credentials and variable information you should have readily available for input prior to executing our NAS build scripts.

+### 2.01 Your System’s designated Administrator Email
+You need to have your system’s designated administrator email address.
+All server alerts and server activity notifications will be sent to this email address.
+A Gmail works great.

-### 2.01 SMTP Server Credentials
+### 2.02 SMTP Server Credentials
 During the course of the installation you will have the option to install a SSMTP Email server.
 SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machine like unwarranted login attempts and other system critical alerts to the system’s designated administrator.

 You will be required to input the details or credentials of a SMTP Server.
 You can use Gmail, Godaddy, AWS or any SMTP server credentials (i.e address, port, username and password, encryption type etc.

 But we recommend you create a account at mailgun.com to relay your NAS emails to your designated administrator.
 With mailgun you are not potentially exposing your private email server credentials held within a text file on your NAS.
 This is a added layer of security.

+### 2.03 NAS Hostname
+By default it is `cyclone-01`.
+With our NAS hostname naming convention you can create secondary backup servers with hostnames like `cyclone-02` and so on.
+You may change the hostname to to whatever you like.
+But for networking, use of all our scripts, hostname resolving, we recommend you use the default hostname.

+### 2.04 NAS IPv4 Address
+By default it is `192.168.1.10/24`.
+You may change it to whatever IPv4 address you want.
+Just note the VLAN.

+### 2.05 Network VLAN Aware
+You must answer a script prompt asking if your network is VLAN aware.
+The script will resolve your NAS VLAN ID automatically.

+### 2.06 NAS Gateway IPv4 Address
+The script will attempt to find your Gateway IPv4 address.
+Confirm with `Enter` or type in the correct IP address.

+### 2.06 NAS Root Password
+Have a password ready.

 ## 3.00 Create your File Server